 During the eighteenth century, drawing academies, based on neo-classicist views, arose in many countries.
 First, the students had to learn to draw skeletons and muscles for human anatomy.
 Then, they had to make drawings of Greek and Roman sculptures, considered as models of perfect human bodies.
 Only after that did they draw nude human models, with bodies not as perfect as antique sculptures.

 Among the plaster copies often found in drawing academies were the Venus of Arles.
-And the “Borghese gladiator” which does not really depicts a gladiator, as gladiators did not fight while naked.
+And the “Borghese gladiator” which does not really depict a gladiator, as gladiators did not fight while naked.
 The nude statue probably depicts a hero.

 The Venus of Arles was considered the ideal female form, until 1820, when the Venus de Milo was discovered in Greece.

-One of the drawings, depicting a statue of the Greek god Apollo, at the exhibition, is by nineteenth century drawing academy student, later famous painter, George Hendrik Breitner.
+One of the drawings, depicting a statue of the Greek god Apollo, at the exhibition, is by nineteenth-century drawing academy student, later famous painter, George Hendrik Breitner.

 When female students had to draw plaster copies of statues, fig leaves were attached to prevent the women from seeing male genitalia.